-ADAT - (Layla24/Mona/Gina24) The Alesis ADAT optical interface can send and receive up to 8 simultaneous channels of digital audio data over fiber optic cables.
+ADAT - (Layla24/Gina24) The Alesis ADAT optical interface can send and receive up to 8 simultaneous channels of digital audio data over fiber optic cables.
 Unlike wire cables, fiber optic cables do not add noise or interference.
-Layla24/Mona/Gina24 can send out (or "master") ADAT clock as well slave to it.
+Layla24/Gina24 can send out (or "master") ADAT clock as well slave to it.
 If you want the interface to slave to an ADAT clock, just set the input clock to the ADAT setting.
-Layla24/Mona/Gina24 can only sync to ADAT clock if the master device is set to a sample rate between 40kHz and 50kHz.
+Layla24/Gina24 can only sync to ADAT clock if the master device is set to a sample rate between 40kHz and 50kHz.
 Otherwise you will get noise and/or loss of sync.

-Note: To preserve the high audio quality of Layla24/Mona/Gina24's converters it is best to use the Internal input clock setting instead of synchronizing to an external ADAT clock, which may add unwanted jitter to the signal.
+Note: To preserve the high audio quality of Layla24/Gina24's converters it is best to use the Internal input clock setting instead of synchronizing to an external ADAT clock, which may add unwanted jitter to the signal.

-Esync - Esync is a proprietary form of super clock that is used to synchronize two or more Echo 24-bit products like Layla24, Mona, Gina24, and Darla24.
-While Gina24 and Darla24 have both input and output connectors on their PCI cards, Layla24 and Mona only have the Esync output connectors, and Mia has no Esync connectors.
-Layla24/Mona/Gina24 is always outputting Esync clock.
+Esync - Esync is a proprietary form of super clock that is used to synchronize two or more Echo 24-bit products like Layla24, Gina24, and Darla24.
+While Gina24 and Darla24 have both input and output connectors on their PCI cards, Layla24 only has the Esync output connector.

+Layla24/Gina24 are always transmitting Esync clock.